Steven Joel Kerzner

-Steven Joel Kerzner is a Canadian actor, producer and television personality best known for his portrayal of Ed the Sock, originally appearing on CityTV and MuchMusic (until its decline in 2013).
+Steven Joel Kerzner is a Canadian actor, producer, television and radio personality best known for his portrayal of Ed the Sock, originally appearing on CityTV and MuchMusic (until its decline in 2013).
 Kernzer has continued to portray the character through his own media initiatives FU Network and NewMusicNation.

+Since 2023, Kerzner has hosted The All Night Show with Ed the Sock, a nightly live overnight show on Durham Radio 94.9 The Rock.

 Career

 As a teenager in 1984 Kerzner began volunteering through a student co-op program at Newton Cable, a small local station in Downsview, Ontario.
 It was at the station that Kernzer developed the Ed the Sock character.
 Requiring a co-host on short notice, so Kerzner took a sock and other supplies from the station's craft closet and made a sock puppet with glue caps for eyes.
 He named the puppet Ed after Ed Asner and co-hosted the segment himself.
 By 1987 Kerzner became a producer and director of programming.

 Kerzner later moved the character to CityTV and MuchMusic.

 Following the decline of MuchMusic in 2013, due to an acquisition by Bell Media, Kerzner has made a number of attempts to bring the character back through the use of online media.
 In 2016, he announced the FU Network and in 2021 created the NewMusicNation brand, raising funds for creating an online version of what MuchMusic used to be like.